 Students are expected to comply with all Health Insurance Portability and Accountability Act (HIPAA) and other privacy requirements while in attendance for the DMS program.
-To uphold these requirements students agree not to post or discuss any didactic or clinical experience or information regarding client data, the clinical agency, or clinical staff on any internet social media including but not limited to: emails, Facebook, Twitter, and MySpace.
-This social media policy extends to on and off campus learning.
+To uphold these requirements students agree not to post or discuss any clinical experience or information regarding client data, the clinical agency, or its staff on any internet social media including but not limited to: emails, Facebook, Twitter, and MySpace.
 Removal of an individual's name does not constitute proper de-identification of protected health information.
 Inclusion of data such as age, gender, race, diagnosis, date of evaluation, or type of treatment or the use of a highly specific medical photograph may still allow the reader to recognize the identity of a specific individual.

-The posts that ARE NEVER TO BE PUBLISHED ON SOCIAL MEDIA ACCOUNTS include but are not limited to are selfies, photos, descriptions of patients/students, descriptions of patients/students other medical staff/faculty are attending to, tagging yourself, classmates, faculty, technologists or patients (even with assumed patient permission), or "checking in" during clinical hours as a student.
-In addition, no images of other students taken during class hours or lab hours should be posted on private or public social media account or pages without sole permission.
-Such violations may result in a clinical/didactic failure, dismissal from the program and any federal sanctions regarding HIPAA violations.
+The posts that ARE NEVER TO BE PUBLISHED ON SOCIAL MEDIA ACCOUNTS include but are not limited to are selfies, photos, descriptions of patients, descriptions of patients other medical staff are attending to, tagging yourself, classmates, technologists or patients (even with assumed patient permission), or "checking in" during clinical hours as a student.
+In addition, no images of other students taken during class hours or lab hours should be posted on private or public social media account or pages.
+Such violations may result in a clinical failure, dismissal from the program and any federal sanctions regarding HIPAA violations.

 Students are cautioned about "liking" a public clinical site social media page and posting any comments that are in non-compliance to the policy noted above.
-Students are cautioned about friending technologists/faculty from clinical sites/MC courses.
+Students are cautioned about friending technologists from their clinical sites.
 Students may never ask to "friend" or follow a patient's social media account.

-Montgomery College and the DMS program have public Facebook pages.
-If you feel you have an appropriate post for these pages you can place a post on the Facebook page.
+Montgomery College's DMS program has a public Facebook page.
+If you feel you have an appropriate post for this page you can place this post on the Facebook page and the faculty supervisor of the DMS Facebook Page will review it before allowing it to post.
 Academic support, images and job opportunities as well as shared posts from other approved sites are regularly posted on this page.